grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 -rw-r--r-- 1 www-data www-data 294912 Oct 21 10:41 bolt.db
 ```

+The first lines gives us the version of Bolt so we can look at some exploits if needed, but we need to also move *bolt.db* locally to use SQLite Browser and find out what is in there.

 Retrieve bolt.db using SCP.

 ```
 kali@back0ff:~/Documents/HTB-Labs/Registry$ scp -i /home/kali/Documents/HTB-Labs/Registry/2931a8b44e495489fdbe2bccd7232e99b182034206067a364553841a1f06f791/root/.ssh/id_rsa bolt@registry.htb:/var/www/html/bolt/app/database/bolt.db
 ```

 Once you retrieve it, open it locally SQLite Browser, try and see what items of interest like the users table could be found and if any create a new file containing the credentials found: sqlite_hash.lst.

 ![Registry_SQLite](/images/Registry_SQLite.png)